Beyond Counting Individual Words: N-grams#

 N-grams are continuous sequences of n items in a given sample of text or speech.
 In the context of text analysis, an item can be a character, a syllable, or a word, although words are the most commonly used items.
 The integer n in “n-gram” refers to the number of items in the sequence, so a bigram (or 2-gram) is a sequence of two words, a trigram (3-gram) is a sequence of three words, and so on.

 To illustrate, consider the two sentences above.
 With 3-grams we could also get the pieces “movie is good”, “movie is bad”, “actor was bad”, and “actor was good”.
 Bigrams (or 2-grams) would not catch those differences.
-But they can also be very helpful in cases such as “don’t like” vs “do like”.
+However, they can be helpful in slightly simpler cases, such as “don’t like” versus “do like” (see Fig. 42).
+A lot will depend here on the text normalization and tokenization process.
+In some cases don't will be interpreted as two tokens (do and not), while other workflows might leave it at don't or don' (for instance the TfidfVectorizer from Sckit-Learn).
+In the first case, we would again need 3-grams to fully represent the “don’t” like as ("do", "not", "like").

 Now we will see how we can make use of such n-grams.